Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 4. From here you can create the Bundle in one of the following ways:

-1. By manually copying the Bundle content to the Create from YAML page.
-Content can be retrieved:
+1. By manually copying the bundle content for RKE2 or K3s from suse-edge/fleet-examples to the Create from YAML page.

-2. By cloning the suse-edge/fleet-examples repository to the desired release tag and selecting the Read from File option in the Create from YAML page.
-From there, navigate to the bundle that you need (/bundles/day2/system-upgrade-controller-plans/rke2-upgrade/plan-bundle.yaml for RKE2 and /bundles/day2/system-upgrade-controller-plans/k3s-upgrade/plan-bundle.yaml for K3s).
-This will auto-populate the Create from YAML page with the Bundle content
+2. By cloning the suse-edge/fleet-examples repository from the desired release tag and selecting the Read from File option in the Create from YAML page.
+From there, navigate to the bundle that you need (bundles/day2/system-upgrade-controller-plans/rke2-upgrade/plan-bundle.yaml for RKE2 and bundles/day2/system-upgrade-controller-plans/k3s-upgrade/plan-bundle.yaml for K3s).
+This will auto-populate the Create from YAML page with the bundle content.

 5. Change the target clusters for the Bundle: